jov-ahn/DME-Assg2/README.md

 ## Import Instructions

-Before doing this, make sure you have downloaded XAMPP Control Panel.
+Before proceeding, please make sure you have downloaded [XAMPP Control Panel](https://www.apachefriends.org/index.html).

 1. Open up XAMPP Control Panel and press "Start" on Apache and MySQL
 2. Create a new database by clicking "New" on the left side of the panel